nais/doc/docs/nais-application/application.md

     ```

 ### openSearch.instance
 Configure your application to access your OpenSearch instance.
-Use the `instance_name` that you specified in the [navikt/aiven-iac](https://github.com/navikt/aiven-iac) repository.
+The last part of the name used when creating the instance (ie. opensearch-<team>-<instance>)

 Type: `string`<br />
 Required: `true`<br />